-We commit to serving our current audience, cultivating our future audience and training the next generation of theatre professionals.
+We commit to serving and stimulating our current audience, cultivating our future audience and training the next generation of theatre professionals.

 For over 58 years PCPA has been presenting exemplary theatre and providing excellent training with a resident company of theatre professionals.
 From its beginnings in the fall of 1964 and first summer season in 1965, founder Donovan Marley laid the ground work for a year-round professional theatre company, following the insightful impulse of Allan Hancock College President Walter Conrad, “Because we are geographically isolated from population centers where artistic experiences are readily available to our students and our college patrons, we have an obligation to develop such experiences on this campus.”
 The first company consisted of twenty-one actors, calling themselves the Platform Players.
 They converted an old barracks building into the Interim Theatre with seating for 100.
 The first production was A Man for All Seasons and enthusiastic standing-room only audiences packed all 10 performances.

 In 1967 the conservatory began to accept students from outside the Allan Hancock College district and a technical program for sets, properties and costume construction was established adding new professional staff members.
 Recognizing the cultural and economic benefits of a theatre, Santa Maria voters approved a school bond in 1965 which included $1-million to build the Performing Arts Center building on the college campus eventually named the Marian Theatre, after Marian Hancock.